-The Fund does not use a reference benchmark to which it aligns the environmental and/or social characteristics that the Fund promotes.
+No reference benchmark has been designated to attain the environmental and/or social characteristics promoted.

 D. Investment strategy

 What investment strategy does this financial product follow and how is the strategy implemented in the investment process on a continuous basis?